What is a hit and run car accident?

 While making the hit and run accident claim, you might be required to provide certain documentary evidences relating to the expenses incurred by you, and these include:

-- Receipts of all medical expenses incurred due to the hit and run injury;
+- Receipts of all medical expenses incurred due to the car accident injuries:

 - Receipts for travel and other expenses incurred in the process of receiving treatment;